akoontz11/2023-unixbasics/Hoban2023_UnixBasics.md

 gunzip -c ATGCCGCT-CTCCTTAC_S152_L002_R2_001.fastq.gz > QUBO_S152_R2.fastq
 ```

-The '>' is an ***operator*** , which redirects the text that would otherwise be printed to the Terminal window (called standard output) into a new text file.
-Other operators are the '>>' and '|' characters.
+The '>' is another ***operator*** , which redirects the text that would otherwise be printed to the Terminal window (called standard output) into a new text file.
+The '|' operator passes the output of a command to a different command; the '>' and '>>' operators passes the output of a command to a text file.

 Let's use our familiar `ls` command with some additional options, to see the difference in file size between compressed and uncompressed files.
 Again, the 'l' stands for 'long' format, which means more detailed information is provided for each file.
 The 'h' means 'human-readable' file sizes, and 't' sorts by date modified.
 Don't forget you can always use `man ls` to see all the detailed options.